MarcoWong96/Video-Game-Sales-SQL-Project/Analysis.md

 - All the games are of the same genre.
 - If you enjoy those genres, it can be a good idea to pick games from these two publishers.
 Only 4 games are below the average per review.

+### Publisher Conclusion
+EA games and Nintendo are the biggest publishers as they produce the most games, as well as have the highest global aggregate sales.
+However, not all their games are well reviewed.
+On average, they are 12th and 17th in terms of average reviews for publishers with 5 or more games.
+Diving deeper into some of the other top companies by review, we can see that they generally produce games of one genre.
+For MTV, they only have 'rock' music games.
+For Square, they primarily create role playing games.
+Nintendo and EA have games more spread out by genre, although their seem to be leaders in the sports genre, which we can investigate in next.

+**Actionable Insights**
+For consumers, it may be wise to look at the genre for games before purchasing.
+For example, if you wanted to buy a game, it would be very useful to know which genre of game you would like.
+After deciding on a genre, I would look at top publishers in said genre, and try a game from the top publisher.

 Stepping away from publishers, let's take a deeper dive into one of the genres - sports.

+### Diving deeper into sports
 ```SQL
 # Take a big picture view of Sports games
 SELECT